Is your beloved family Bible falling apart? Or maybe the covers are coming off your favorite book. Get in touch, and let’s see how I can help you!

 - When the book is done, you send me the remaining balance and I send you your book, complete with insurance and tracking to make sure it gets to you safely.

 The exact cost will depend on the nature of the repairs, but here are some basic rates to give you an idea:

 |Repair torn pages||$5/page|

 Sound good?
-Ready to get your books looking their best again?
+Ready to get your books back in shape?
 Get in touch!